easeandrelax/easeandrelax/README.md

-## Hi there 👋 I'm Swathi..
+ Hi there 👋 I'm Swathi..

 🔥 About Me

-- 🔭 I’m a sophomore at Velammal College of Engineering and Technology
+- 🔭 I’m currently a sophomore at Velammal College of Engineering and Technology
 - 🌱 I’m currently learning python , DSA using Java and web development basics
 - 🤖 Working on an AI model to predict blood sugar levels using retinal images
 - 💡 Love building projects, organizing work in GitHub & Notion